CNAG-Biomedical-Informatics/pheno-ranker/docs/csv-import.md

 # How to use a CSV with Pheno-Ranker

 If you have a CSV, you can use `Pheno-Ranker` too!

+!!!
+Warning "About inter-cohort analysis with CSV"
-However, please be aware that conducting inter-cohort analysis might be challenging due to the lack of consistency in the CSVs.
+    Please note that performing inter-cohort analysis may be difficult due to potential inconsistencies or lack of common variables across different CSVs.

 !!!
 Hint "Notes on CSV quality"